 If this was a job you really wanted, you are going to feel it.
 You are going to feel that disappointment rip right through you, it’s going to suck, and that is okay.
 You need work through whatever it is you need to work through.
 This is not North Korea.
 You are not a robot!
 Give yourself permission to feel disappointed.
 It is best to feel everything so that you know why this matters to you so much and why you should stay strong and resilient to achieve what you want.

-You are your own harshest critic because you care.
-You are competitive.
+You are your own harshest critic because you care, therefore you are competitive.
 You have to be if you are in Product Management.
 That is where self-awareness becomes very necessary.
 You need to be able to articulate what you saying to yourself mentally that is causing you to not feel at your fighting best.

 When you start getting this emotional, some of the things you might start saying to yourself is: